 4. Universiti of Malaya

-The Universiti of Malaya (UM) is considered the number 1 university in Malaysia.
-Its historical roots trace back to 1905 when its predecessor, King Edward VII College of Medicine, was established.
-The college was merged with Raffles College forming the Universiti of Malaya in 1941.
-Due to the institution’s rapid growth, it was divided into two national universities- Singapore and Kuala Lumpur.
+Universiti Malaya (UM), also known as the University of Malaya, is Malaysia’s oldest university and one of the country’s leading public research universities.
+Its historical roots trace back to 1905, when its predecessor, King Edward VII College of Medicine, was established.
+In 1949, King Edward VII College of Medicine merged with Raffles College to form Universiti Malaya.
+Due to the institution’s rapid growth, autonomous divisions were established in Singapore and Kuala Lumpur in 1959.

 5. Hokkaido University

 We hope you found this article on the best English-taught universities in Asia informative and helpful.
-To know more information like this, check out the Available Programs for International Students!
+To learn more, check out the Available Programs for International Students!